Public Speaking Course:

-Here are some ways to use the information you learn from my public
+Here are some ways to use the information you learn from my public speaking course:

-Recognize a single audience member for a particular achievement, or
+Recognize a single audience member for a particular achievement, or for

 a period of high performance.

-Recognize a group of audience members for a particular achievement,
+Recognize a group of audience members for a particular achievement, or

 period of high performance.